 node in a workflow.
 The root node of a workspace is named in the

-When you design a workflow, we recommend that you create a zero load node as the root node of a workflow to control the entire workflow.
+When you design a workflow, we recommend that you create a zero load node as the root node of the workflow to control the entire workflow.
 To design a workflow, perform the following steps:

-- Double-click the name of the workflow to go to the dashboard of the workflow.
-Move the pointer over Zero-Load Node and drag it to the development panel on the right.
+- Double-click the name of a workflow to go to the configuration tab.
+Click Zero-Load Node and drag it to the canvas on the right.

-- Repeat steps 1 and 2 to create an ODPS SQL node and name it insert_data.
+- Use the same method to create an ODPS SQL node named insert_data.

-- Draw a line to connect the nodes and set the start node as the ancestor node of the insert_data node.
+- Drag a line to configure the start node as the parent node of the insert_data node.

-Configure the ancestor node of the zero load node
+Configure the parent node of the zero load node

-- In the Dependencies section, click Use Root Node and set the root node of the workspace as the ancestor node of the zero load node.
+- In the Dependencies section, click Use Root Node to configure the root node of the workspace as the parent node of the zero load node.

-This section provides a sample SQL statement used to query and save the number of singles with different education levels who loan to buy houses in ODPS SQL node insert_data.
-The query result can be analyzed by and presented in descendant nodes of insert_data.
+This section uses SQL code to query and save the number of singles with different education levels who loan to buy houses in the ODPS SQL node insert_data.
+The descendant nodes can continue to analyze and present the results.

 Commit the workflow

-- In the Commit dialog box that appears, select the nodes to be committed, enter your comments in the Change description field, and then select Ignore I/O Inconsistency Alerts.
+- In the Commit dialog box, select the nodes to be committed, enter your comments in the Change description field, and then select Ignore I/O Inconsistency Alerts.